Compare Overseas Student Health Cover using our expert ratings. Find the best policy for you by viewing features, value ratings, and more.

 If you decide that your chosen OSHC cover is too expensive or doesn’t cover what you want, you can switch to a different insurance provider, as long as your cover with them matches the length of your visa.

-International students from Belgium, Norway, and Sweden do not have to purchase OSHC for their visas.
 These countries have a healthcare agreement with Australia, so they will be covered by the Australian public health system (Medicare).

 If you are looking for OSHC student health insurance, find the insurance that provides outstanding value for international students.
 Compare features and prices for OSHC student health insurance in Australia on the CANSTAR website.